cobyqa/cobyqa/docs/source/algo/optimize.rst

     \mathcal{L}(x, \lambda) = f(x) + \sum_{i \in \mathcal{I} \cup \mathcal{E}} \lambda_i c_i(x),

 where :math:`\lambda_i`, for :math:`i \in \mathcal{I} \cup \mathcal{E}`, denote the Lagrange multipliers.
-We do not include the bound constraints in this definition, as they are always respected.
+We do not include the bound constraints in this definition, as this does not modify the calculations presented hereunder.
 When derivatives of :math:`f` and :math:`c_i`, for :math:`i \in \mathcal{I} \cup \mathcal{E}`, are available, the SQP framework :cite:`opti-Wilson_1963,opti-Han_1976,opti-Han_1977,opti-Powell_1978a,opti-Powell_1978b` generates a step :math:`d^k` from a given iterate :math:`x^k` by solving

 .. math::